VilleNyrhila/FullStackAssignment/README.md

 this should not be needed.

+First of all, the virtual environment needs to be turned on.
+All the libraries are linked in the virtual environment.
+On a Windows OS, to activate it, run the script: "Activate.bat" with the command:
+`.\venv\Scripts\activate`
 In the root directory of this repo, run the following command in the command-line:
 `python manage.py runserver`
 The front-end will then be available at: [127.0.0.1:8000](http://127.0.0.1:8000).
+When done running the program, you can deactivate the Python virtual environment by putting in the command:
+`deactivate`
 All requirements ought to be packaged in with this repo, but if you have problems, run this command to make sure you have everything:
 `pip install -r requirements.txt`